Home

 Don't be constantly interrupting your workout for regular, day-to-day distractions.
 You're working out, not on call to go off and do stuff.

-2. Put on some epic music!
+2. Put on Some Epic Music!

 You're at home.
-It's just you saving the world with the Lord of the Rings music playing in the background.
+It's just you saving the world with the Lord of the Ringsmusic playing in the background.
 Or maybe Rocky, Pirates of the Caribbean, Star Wars, or whatever floats your boat.

 It can be hard to give your all when you're strength training at home.
 But if the fate of the galaxy is in your hands, can you really afford not to give it your all? ;-)

-3. Have a set time.
+3. Have a Set Time

 Don't keep saying, "Well, I'll have time to work out later..."
 No, you won't, but you will have scheduled your guilt well.